jiuntwang/WATS3020-Final-Project/README.md

 Use an animation library to do a vertical scrolling animation.
 Use another special library to make a very specific presentation that would not be possible without JavaScript.

-#### This a four week project that involves: Design Planning, Mobile Friednly Layout Research, Preview, and Completion.
+#### This a four week project that involves: Design Planning, Mobile Friendly Layout Research, Preview, and Completion.